English Subject Leader - Miss K Foyle

 Our Reading Ambassadors

-Representatives from Year 2 and Year 6 now have the important role of Reading Ambassador for our school.
-These children love to read and have important jobs such as looking after our library, the Reading Suitcases and recommending books across their Key Stages.
+Representatives from Year 2, 3,4 and 5 now have the important role of Reading Ambassadors for our school.
+These children love to read and have important jobs such as looking after our library, repairing any books, running the library at lunch times and completing library cards, reading to the KS1 children in the reading hut and ensuring the Reading Suitcases are taken outside to the chill out zones during lunchtimes.
+They make book recommendations on our school Facebook page and in poster form in the library itself.
 Keep an eye on this space to see what they get up to.

 Reading Suitcases